-Mid October, I went up to the Derborence valley in the Valais region in Switzerland very early in the morning.
-The plan was to shoot the mountain lakes over there with fall colours in soft morning light.
-In retrospect I could have slept in, as I found out that the light only starts to hit the valley at around 10:30 am.
-Although mountains are one of my favorite subjects, they do get in the way of light sometimes … 😉
+Mid October, I went up to the Derborence valley in the Swiss canton of Valais very early in the morning.
+The plan was to shoot the mountain lakes there with fall colours in the soft morning light.
+In retrospect, I could have slept in.
+I found out that the light only starts to hit the valley at around 10:30 am.
+Although mountains are one of my favourite subjects, they do get in the way of the sun sometimes. 😉

-I used the waiting time to scout the valley a bit better and to look for a mountain lake that I hadn’t found before: Lac Bleu.
+I used the waiting time to scout the valley a bit better.
+Additionally, I looked for a mountain lake that I hadn’t found before with the name Lac Bleu.
 And I found it!
 It turned out to be a bit of a hidden treasure.
 It is a crystal clear mountain lake full of trouts and surrounded by a variety of trees in different colours.
-This mountain lake has a bit of a surreal fairy tail look and feel to it.
-When I discovered it, I sat down on a rock and quietly enjoyed my breakfast and coffee with a gorgeous view while I waited for the light to arrive.
+This mountain lake has a bit of a surreal fairy tale feel to it.
+When I discovered it, I sat down on a rock.
+I quietly enjoyed my breakfast and coffee with a gorgeous view while I waited for the light to arrive.

-As soon as the light arrived, I made a tour of the lake and got away with a nice series of fall images.
-The image above was one of the first ones I shot.
-The light was still nice and soft and there was hardly any wind.
+As soon as the light arrived, I made a tour of the lake and got away with a nice series of autumn photographs.
+This photograph was one of the first ones I shot.
+The light was still lovely and soft, and there was hardly any wind.
 I composed the image a bit tight to give you the impression that you are sitting next to me on that rock to have a coffee and to silently enjoy nature’s beauty with me.
-I hope I managed!